 This is to ensure that the condensation won’t drip back on the buns creating that unsightly burn spots

-Make sure it’s on LOW heat, not medium.
-LOW heat.
+Make sure it’s on medium heat.
 This will ensure your steamed buns come out smooth.
 Trust me on this one!

 Easy Steamed Pandan Hot Cross Buns

-- 300 gr cake flour About 3 cups plus more for dusting.
-See note 2
+- 300 gr all-purpose flour plus more for dusting.
+See notes

 - 1 Tbsp sugar